yutannihilation/savvy/savvy/docs/design.md

 2. `SET_STRING_ELT()` to put the `CHARSXP` to the `STRSXP`

 This is a bit costly.
-So, if the strings need to be referenced and updated frequently, probably you should avoid using `OwnedStringSxp` as a substitute of `Vec<String>`.
+So, if the strings need to be referenced and updated frequently, probably you should avoid using `OwnedStringSexp` as a substitute of `Vec<String>`.

 ### Encoding and `'static` lifetime